michaelxmroz/YAGE/README.md

-> :warning: The Kernel is currently using Zig Version 0.13.0 Due to the amount of breaking changes between Zig versions I guarantee that it will not compile with any other version of Zig.
+> :warning: The Kernel is currently using Zig Version 0.14.0.
+Due to the amount of breaking changes between Zig versions I can almost guarantee that it will not compile with any other version of Zig.

 Please note that the Zig frontend is still very much a work-in-progress and development is ongoing for properly supporting crucial systems such as I/O, timing and rendering.